shotgunsoftware/developer.shotgunsoftware.com/docs/en/offerings/spc/setup/s3_bucket.md

 # Private S3 Bucket

-{% include info title="Disclaimer" content="The client is solely responsible to secure his S3 bucket, and the integrity of your data will be at risk without it.
+{% include info title="Disclaimer" content="The security of your S3 bucket is solely a client responsibility, and the integrity of your data will be at risk without it.
 We very strongly recommend [securing your S3 bucket properly](https://aws.amazon.com/premiumsupport/knowledge-center/secure-s3-resources/)." %}

 ## AWS CloudFormation template